-Cohen Brawley who has recently completed CGMA’s “Weapons and Props for Games” by Ethan Hiley and “UE4 Modular Environments” by Clinton Crumpler talked about modular environments and setting up weapons and props for games.
+Cohen Brawley who has recently completed a couple of CGMA’s courses talked about modular environments and setting up weapons and props for games.

 Hello, my name is Cohen Brawley and I’m a Junior in High School.
 I recently completed CGMA’s “Weapons and Props for Games” course taught by Ethan Hiley and “UE4 Modular Environments” course taught by Clinton Crumpler.
 I will be sharing the projects I completed during both CGMA courses.